 Neil Peart passed this week on January 7, 2020.
-I’ve been a fan of Rush for the vast majority of my life, specifically since I was around 8 or 9 years old, I’m nearly 32 now.
+I’ve been a fan of Rush for the vast majority of my life, specifically, since I was around 8 or 9 years old, I’m nearly 32 now.
 Like all of us, I found out about his passing on Friday the 10th, but I didn’t find out through any traditional media outlets, or via some notification on my phone.
 No, I found out through my life-long friend Joe, via text, which was only fitting considering the role Rush played during our formative years.
-When Joe and I were kids, I think the only band that truly rivaled our love for KISS was Rush, and so, when I found out that Neil Peart had passed, for me it felt like a very old friend had died.
+When Joe and I were kids, I think the only band that truly rivaled our love for KISS was Rush, and so, when I found out that Neil Peart had passed, for me, it felt like a very old friend had died.
 A lot of old memories with my friend, ones that I hadn’t recalled for years, decades even, suddenly came back.
-Over dinner that evening I recounted them with my wife, and while she listened and absorbed them, it became apparent then that I couldn’t write about anything, or anyone else for this week, but Neil Peart.
+Over dinner that evening I recounted them internally, and it soon became apparent then that I couldn’t write about anything or anyone else for this week, but Neil Peart.

 “All the world’s indeed a stage, and we are merely players…”